top of page

 SECRETARY James Roy

 James began his career at 22 when he founded the Blyth Festival.
 This theatre in small town Ontario was one of the first to specialize in producing new Canadian works, and remains one of the most successful theatres in Canada today.
 Between 1980 and 1986 James was Artistic Director of the Belfry Theatre in British Columbia and the Manitoba Theatre Centre in Winnipeg.
 James joined CBC Radio in 1990 as the Executive Producer of Morningside Drama.
 Following two years as Head of Radio A&E, he left to lead the CBC team that launched Radio One on Sirius XM Satellite Radio.
-Since 2015 James has been Creative Director for Amazing Agency and its sister company, IT World Canada.
+James was the Creative Director for Amazing Agency and its sister company, IT World Canada.

 Smiling man in glasses